5 Ways Yoga Benefits Addiction Recovery

 5. Strengthens Self-Esteem

-For people in recovery, yoga can be a rewarding therapeutic activity, especially when it is practiced as part of a comprehensive treatment plan.
-Though people struggling with addiction should not rely solely on yoga for treatment purposes, it can help them relax and feel more at peace with themselves as they navigate their next steps in rehab, increasing their chances of continued recovery.
-By cultivating physical, mental, and spiritual balance, yoga encourages total well-being and can have a rejuvenating effect on those looking to create a sober, more hopeful future for themselves.
+For people in addiction recovery, yoga can be a rewarding therapeutic activity, especially when it is practiced as part of a comprehensive treatment plan.
+Though people struggling with addiction should not rely solely on yoga for treatment purposes, it can help them relax and feel more at peace with themselves as they navigate early recovery.
+By cultivating physical, mental, and spiritual balance, yoga encourages total well-being and can have a rejuvenating effect on those looking to create a healthier future for themselves.

 If you or a loved one is struggling with addiction, Mountainside can help.